edah-hub/Portfolio/README.md

 # Portfolio
-This is a website that showcases Janeffer's Interests. hobbies. skills etc
+This is my portfolio landing page.
+It contains my Biography, education, contacts, and future plans.
+It is deployed with a live link as below.
 ## Technologies Used
 - HTML
 - CSS (Bootstrap)